aevri/barrie-bear/barrie_bear.md

 the coast as far as possible so that, as long as they kept the sea in

 they would be able to find their way back alright.
-Barrie- "’//////,//,ar/§aid that he would mark the trees on his route for the same V purpose.
+Barrie- Bear said that he would mark the trees on his route for the same purpose.
 With a brief "Goodbye - see you later", they started off on their various routes wondering who and what they might see.
 Barrie-Bear was also interested in finding out the 'berry' situation on the island as he was feeling decidedly peckish.
 Any feelings of